cxwshawn/ProductiveStor/README.md

 This README provides quickstart instructions on running MinIO on bare metal hardware, including container-based installations.
 For Kubernetes environments, use the [MinIO Kubernetes Operator](https://github.com/minio/operator/blob/master/README.md).

+# Extend
+Minio will be used as a distributed gateway service that can interface with various storage services such as Ceph and Daos，etc. Metadata can also be independently interfaced with distributed KV databases.
+The design goals are as follows:

+1、Can be expanded into a large-scale storage cluster;
+2、Supports high-performance, massive small file storage;
+3、Can directly manage multiple storage clusters from the data plane, no longer a single-point gateway, and is no longer limited by the bottlenecks of the underlying storage engine;
+4、Can extend more service capabilities at the Minio layer, such as deduplication, bucket tiering capabilities, etc.

 ## Container Installation

 Use the following commands to run a standalone MinIO server as a container.